-The story of Varanasi is prevalent across the Ghats, through its narrow walkways and carved into centuries old infrastructure.
-India is stooped in incredible folklore and mythology, with a central theme of good overcoming evil in most instances.
+The story of Varanasi is prevalent across its Ghats, through its narrow walkways and carved into centuries old infrastructure.
+India is steeped in incredible folklore and mythology, with a central theme of good overcoming evil in most instances.
 Uncommonly known as the oldest city in the world, the first inhabitants of Varanasi date back to the 2nd century; and while today it is known as one of the seven sacred Hindu cities of India, Benares wasn’t always the land of Brahma, Vishnu and Mahesh.
 For almost five centuries, Muslim rule dominated and all but wiped out any notions of the Hindu faith.
 Only through the benevolence of King Akbar, in the 16th century, did Hinduism return to Varanasi, to never leave again.

 I experienced a land so fertile and diverse, it’s no wonder the claim of ownership of Hindustan, across history, was seen as a monumental achievement.
 But as we know, seldom does beauty come without baggage.
-Poverty.
-Corruption.
-Chaos.
-Modern day terms, unfortunately synonymous with the call of India.
-Who is to blame?
-Who is responsible?
-Who is really to know?
+Poverty, corruption and chaos are contemporary terms, unfortunately, synonymous with the call of India.
+Who’s to blame?
+Who’s responsible?
+Who’s really to know?
 But having now been back to the country many times, I think I’ve figured out how the locals deal with it.